View as Map

 Pinches @ Borderlands

-This joint’s run by a family that claims their great-uncles cooked for none other than Pancho Villa.
-How’s that for a fun fact?
-They’re all about keeping it simple and tasty — they’ve got everything from Pollo Mole to Al Pastor, Asada, Pescado, and vegetarian options, too.
-Throw in their Lengua if you’re feeling extra hungry!
+Fun fact: this food truck is run by a family that claims their great-uncles cooked for none other than Pancho Villa.
+They’re all about keeping it simple and tasty.
+There is everything from Pollo Mole to Al Pastor, Asada, Pescado, and vegetarian options, too.
+Throw in the Lengua if you’re feeling extra hungry!

 Photo Courtesy of Polo's Taqueria